-- Examination allegations are most often made by an Invigilator during an examination.
-However, occasionally they may be reported through other channels, such as by an examiner or marker, or by another student. - 6.
-When an allegation is made during an examination, the student will usually be informed by the Invigilator and asked to complete and sign the relevant sections of an Incident Report Form.
-A student declining to complete and sign the Incident Report Form, or the examination centre failing to offer this opportunity to the student, will not prevent an investigation taking place under these Procedures.
+7. Allegations of an assessment offence in the exam hall are most often made by an Invigilator during an examination.
+However, occasionally they may be reported through other channels, such as by an examiner or marker, or by another student.

-7. When an allegation is made after the examination has finished, the student will be informed in writing by the Student Affairs office that a referral has been made for consideration under these Procedures.
+- 8. When an allegation is made during an examination, the student will usually be informed by the Invigilator and asked to complete and sign the relevant sections of an Incident Report Form.
+A student declining to complete and sign the Incident Report Form, or the examination centre failing to offer this opportunity to the student, will not prevent an investigation taking place under these Procedures. - 9.
+When an allegation is made after the examination has finished, the student will be informed in writing that a referral has been made for consideration under these Procedures.